arighosh05/coding-agent/evals/report.md

 Find the output codes from the agent in the `agent` directory and from ChatGPT in the `llm` directory.
 The code and context pairs are provided in the `issues` directory, and the JSON files documenting each trial are provided in the `data` directory.

 ## Results

+The coding agent consistently produced more verbose and comprehensive code compared to ChatGPT's more concise implementations.
+Despite this difference, both systems demonstrated equivalent logical correctness and problem-solving capabilities.
+The observed variation in code verbosity suggests that the custom agent could potentially be optimized through targeted prompt engineering to modulate code generation verbosity.
+While current performance appears comparable, we hypothesize that parallelized architectural approaches may provide advantages in handling larger codebases that exceed traditional context window limitations.

+The coding agent exhibited increased susceptibility to being misled or manipulated.
+This vulnerability appears to stem from the agent's complex information processing pipeline, which integrates multiple data sources including the tool registry and RAG system.
+The lack of independent safety mechanisms beyond the base LLM's guardrails creates potential compounding risks if initial safety checks fail.
+In contrast, ChatGPT demonstrated more robust built-in safety mechanisms.
+The web interface's multi-layered guardrails effectively mitigated potential attempts to generate problematic or dangerous code.

 ## Conclusion

+The results underscore the nuanced challenges in developing autonomous coding systems.
+The trade-offs between comprehensiveness, safety, and adaptability represent critical areas for future research and system design.